Embassy of Indonesia, Washington, D.C.

 The Embassy of the Republic of Indonesia in Washington, D.C.
 (Kedutaan Besar Republik Indonesia di Washington, D.C.) is the diplomatic mission of the Republic of Indonesia to the United States.
 It is located at 2020 Massachusetts Avenue, Northwest, Washington, D.C., in the Embassy Row neighborhood.
 It is accessed by the Dupont Circle station of the Washington Metro.

 Indonesia has five consulate generals in Chicago, Houston, Los Angeles, New York City, and San Francisco, and an honorary consulate in Honolulu.
 There is also a permanent mission to the United Nations in New York.

-The ambassador position are currently vacant since 17 November 2023, with the last ambassador being Rosan Roeslani, who was appointed by President Joko Widodo on 25 October 2021.
+The current ambassador, Indroyono Soesilo, was appointed by Prabowo Subianto on 25 August 2025.

 Building

 The building is also known as the Walsh-McLean House and is listed on the National Register of Historic Places.
 It is a part of the Massachusetts Avenue Historic District, as well as the Dupont Circle Historic District.

 The 50-room mansion, designed by architect Henry Andersen, was built from 1901 to 1903 by Irish-born Thomas F. Walsh for his daughter Evalyn.
 It cost $853,000 to construct (about $20 million in 2008).
 Evalyn eventually married Edward McLean, whose family owned The Washington Post.
 Edward negotiated to buy his wife the Hope Diamond, in a dressing room of the house.
 She was the last private owner of the famous jewel.

 In 1936, the mansion was used by the U.S. Suburban Resettlement Administration, and in 1937 by the U.S. Rural Electrification Commission.
 From 1941 to 1951 the American Red Cross manufactured surgical dressings, and held classes for nurse's aides in the building.
 On 19 December 1951, Ali Sastroamidjojo purchased the building for $335,000, for Indonesia.

 In September 2014, the Indonesian government inaugurated a 16-foot tall statue of Dewi Saraswati, a goddess of knowledge and wisdom, representative of the island of Bali.
 This statue is one of a few statues on Embassy Row, the others being a statue of Winston Churchill at the British Embassy, and a statue of Mahatma Gandhi at the Indian Embassy.